Business Intelligence Tools: The Future for CFOs

 1. Finance Operations & Reporting

 Collecting and consolidating operational and financial data across business units and creating reports is a time-consuming and labor-intensive process that leaves little time for analysis and collaboration.
-Using BI can help CFOs gather and consolidate siloed data and automate reporting while serving as a supplemental tool to Excel and enterprise resource planning.1
+Using BI can help CFOs gather and consolidate siloed data and automate reporting while serving as a supplemental tool to Excel and enterprise resource planning.12.
+Transaction Execution

 Using transaction data sets, BI tools can provide analysis of synergy and stranded costs to help determine whether transactions produced the desired level of ROI.
-BI can also help CFOs improve merger integration and divestiture management, thus creating more value for the organization.1
+BI can also help CFOs improve merger integration and divestiture management, thus creating more value for the organization.13.
+Performance Improvement

 When their companies are under-performing, BI can help CFOs identify the causes of underperformance by providing targeted reports in real time.
 As such, BI can help CFOs understand the numerous variables that can negatively affect performance — whether they involve receivables collections, invoicing, pricing, inventory management, procurement or other factors.1